 IFEX member the Pakistan Press Foundation (PPF) successfully advocated with the family of Shan Dahar to have the case re-investigated as an intentional killing, based on evidence that refutes the claim of an accidental death and points to a possible cover-up by local officials.
 PPF is currently working with the family and other stakeholders to ensure the new investigation leads to the identification and prosecution of those responsible for Shan's death.
-Impunity in Pakistan is rampant, as evidenced by PPF's findings that in 2015 not a single arrest was made for as many as 15 attacks on journalists and media workers in the country.
+Impunity in Pakistan is rampant, as evidenced by PPF's findings that of the 72 cases of killing of media practitioners since 2002, there have been convictions in only three cases.

 Timeline of Events

 On 25 December 2013, Dahar files a complaint with Station House Officer of Badah police station, Shah Jahan Jhakrani about threats he had been receiving because of his work.
 After Shan’s murder, the book containing his complaints mysteriously disappears.
 The above video was recorded by Shan Dahar during his journalistic investigations in 2013 and allegedly depicts the illicit transaction of medicine donated by a local NGO.

 In the early hours of 1 January 2014, Shan Dahar is shot multiple times by assailants he would later identify to be brothers Irfan and Amir Zehri.
 Shan is rushed to the hospital, but dies 9 hours later without receiving treatment for his injuries.